iarobinson/glitzed_me/README.md

 6. Visit your _Glitzed Me_ server by going to your web browser (Google Chrome, Safari, Brave... whatever) and entering `http://localhost:3000/`

 Thats a start!

+## What This Application Does

+....to be discussed....